 Kassi Rigney – Well, what you described is actually just the investigation.
-At that point, then they would be read Indiana implied consent.
+At that point, then they would be read the Indiana implied consent.
 And then you would expect them to be taken either to the police department to do the certified chemical test or to the hospital for a blood draw.
 And even if it’s a strong investigation, if they can get that kind of evidence, a chemical test, they’re gonna want to collect that evidence.
-And that would be, in the ideal investigation, I would expect that would be the next step, would be the admissible chemical test.
+That would be the ideal investigation.
+I would expect that would be the next step, the admissible chemical test.
 When they put you in cuffs?
 I mean, that kind of question is, you know, an officer to officer kind of thing.
-You know, you may have somebody who’s put in cuffs during an investigation who’s never arrested.
-You may have somebody who goes through this whole thing and they never put cuffs on him before the are in the drunk tank behind bars in the police station.
-So that’s a hard question to ask.
+You may have somebody who’s put in cuffs during an investigation who’s never arrested.
+You may have somebody who goes through this whole thing and they never put cuffs on before the are in the drunk tank behind bars in the police station.
+So that’s a hard question to answer.
 I hate to have to say those things because you get people who would be like, well, I heard, and you can’t cuff me… blah, blah.
 If the officer is in fear, as part of his investigation, he could put cuffs on you.
-And that may or may not mean you’re going to jail or not.
-I don’t know.
+And that may or may not mean you’re going to jail.

 What happens to your vehicle after you are arrested for an OWI?

 Teri Ulm – So let’s say they decided to arrest you, because you failed the test.
 They’re pretty sure you’re under the influence of alcohol.
 What happens to your vehicle?